 As pretty as it looks on the outside, the interior is even more beautiful.
 Definitely venture inside if you get the chance!

-All are welcome inside, and you can even take photos, but please remember it’s an active house of worship and be respectful while you’re there.
+Everyone is welcome, and you can even take photos (none for commercial use, though), but please remember it’s an active house of worship and be respectful while you’re there.

 Make note of the Stations of the Cross, which line the north and south-facing walls.
 They were each hand-carved and are incredibly detailed.